 Older furnaces, typically with AFUE between 65 to 80 percent, will lose or waste heat, which then requires more energy to keep your home warm.
 In houses where heating units are kept in the basement or against an outside wall, the cold draft can also mean lost heat through the furnace cabinet.
 Today, energy-efficient furnaces reduce this heat escape by adding a blanket of insulation inside the cabinet walls!
 Stay warm and pay less.

 Most gas furnaces also send a steady draft of warm air throughout the ventilation system and out the roof by allowing the hot air to rise naturally.
 In newer furnace models, even this small amount of heat is pulled into the heat exchanger at a constant flow, keeping the valuable warm air inside the system until it’s called to use.
 An upgrade, if you are in need of one, may not be a bad idea for being more comfortable and lowering bill costs!

 You could be enjoying nice credits, too.
 Significant tax credits are available to homeowners from the state and federal government for the purchase and installation of a high-efficiency heating unit.
 For heating equipment purchased and placed in service between January 1, 2012 and December 31, 2013, gas and oil furnaces with at least 95 percent AFUE can earn $150 in credit, taken out of personal income tax liability for Federal taxes.
 Various Oregon state tax credits are also accessible.

 See us today and we can easily set you up with a newer, greener, gas furnace system.
 You won’t be disappointed.

 “A high-efficiency furnace generally wears a higher price tag upfront, but it can make up the difference by reducing operating costs over the long run,” adds Jacobs.
-“Homeowners should weigh costs of the various furnaces against their price and features, as well as environmental considerations.”
+“Homeowners should weigh the costs of the various furnaces against their price and features, as well as environmental considerations.”